TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Methodology

 \subsection{Diffusion encoder, $E_{diff}$}

-We use pre-trained Transformer-based \cite{transformer} language model $E_{diff}$, which we call diffusion encoder, to encode text $y$ into the latent space $z$.
+We use pre-trained Transformer-based \cite{transformer} language model $E_{diff}$, which we call \textit{diffusion encoder}, to encode text $y$ into the latent variable $z$.
 Encoding of text does not change the length of the sequence.
 In order to align all texts in length, we add paddings to the end of short texts.
-After encoding the text, the encodings of all special tokens are replaced by their corresponding embeddings.
+After encoding the text, the encodings of all special tokens are replaced by their corresponding embeddings and padding encodings are replaced with zeros.
 This is necessary because diffusion model does not use an attention mask during training, which means that the reconstruction loss is calculated for both text and special tokens.
-However, special token encodings usually contain meaningless values, because encoder does not learn to store useful information in them.
-Therefore, minimization of reconstruction loss for these encodings only harms the diffusion training process.
+However, special token encodings usually contain meaningless for diffusion model values.
+Therefore, minimization of reconstruction loss for these encodings only harms the training process.
 Embeddings of special tokens, on the other hand, only contain information about the token itself and the diffusion model recovers them much easier.
+During training we do not update the weights of the encoder in order to keep the approach simple.